APA Stylistics: Avoiding Bias

 - Replace the pronoun with a noun such as "person," "individual," "child," "researcher," etc.

-For more about addressing gender in academic writing, visit the OWL's handout on non-sexist language use.
+For more about addressing gender in academic writing, visit the OWL's resource on non-sexist language use.

 Find Alternative Descriptors